wxyih/acad.cv/_pages/about.md

 - *2017/07 - 2017/08*, Assistant urban planner, China Architecture Design & Research Group (CADG), Beijing, China. (full-time internship)

 # 🔥 News
+- *2023/07*: &nbsp;🎉🎉 Participated in 2023 TUM-THU Summer School in person (Tsinghua University)!
+- *2023/05*: &nbsp;🎉🎉 An abstract is accepted by the 3rd International Workshop on High-Speed Rail Socioeconomic Impacts (University of Naples Federco II, Italy, remote)!
 - *2023/04*: &nbsp;🎉🎉 An abstract is accepted by IACP 2023 (International Association for China Planning, Tianjin, China)!
 - *2023/03*: &nbsp;🎉🎉 An abstract is accepted by WTC 2023 (World Transport Convention, Wuhan, China)!
-- *2022/11*: &nbsp;🎉🎉 A paper is accepted by the 2nd International Workshop on High-Speed Rail Socioeconomic Impacts (University of Naples Federco II, Italy, online)!
+- *2022/11*: &nbsp;🎉🎉 A paper is accepted by the 2nd International Workshop on High-Speed Rail Socioeconomic Impacts (University of Naples Federco II, Italy, remote)!
 - *2022/11*: &nbsp;🎉🎉 Conference paper *"Measurement and Evaluation of Public Transport Accessibility in Community Life Circle: A Case Study of Yangpu, Shanghai"* is awarded as the **"Excellent paper"** in 2021/2022 Annual Conference on Urban Transportation Planning in China (Shanghai, China)!

 # 📝 Publications